spectrocloud/librarium/content/docs/04-clusters/02-data-center/01-maas/15-create-manage-maas-clusters.md

 # Delete a MAAS Cluster

-When you delete a MAAS cluster, all virtual machines and associated storage disks that were created for the cluster are removed.
+When you delete a MAAS cluster, all machines and associated storage disks that were created for the cluster are removed.

 Follow these steps to delete a MAAS cluster.